-Policy RP1 conforms with: NPPF paras 23 and 28.
-JCS Policy CP7 (New Retail Provision) and CP8 (Town and Village Facilities and Services).
+Policy RP1 conforms to: NPPF paragraphs 23 and 28.
+JCS Policy CP7 (New Retail Provision) and CP8 (Town and Village Facilities and Services)

 Policy RP2 seeks to maintain an appropriate balance of retail uses so that Petersfield retains its market town character whilst policy RP3 seeks to further diversify the retail provision by encouraging temporary shops in vacant premises.